 During periods of significant drops in prices, many Strategies use Inverse ETFs.
 Inverse ETFs are designed replicate, before internal fees, the opposite daily movements of a particular Index.
 They are generally held for short periods of time as the bulk of large moves down can be concentrated in a small number of trading days.

-The Strategies cannot predict every minor move in the markets, but are designed to react as quickly as appropriate to the changes in the market data.
-How a Strategy interprets the changes to the data, and accordingly how much the market moves in price before a trade occurs, is based primarily on the frequency of the selected models in that Strategy.
-More importantly, a weekly move of even 3 or 4 percent, has to be viewed within the context of the more intermediate trend.
+The Strategies will not react to all minor price moves in the markets but are designed to react as quickly as appropriate to the meaningful changes in the market data.
+How a Strategy interprets the changes to the data, and accordingly how much the market moves in price leading up to a trade, is based primarily on the frequency of the selected models in that Strategy.
+More importantly, a weekly move of even 4-5 percent has to be viewed within the context of the more intermediate trend.
+The overriding goal is to avoid the severe, prolonged corrections that can cause major harm, while allowing for the normal "wiggles" in prices that occur during an extended rise.
 Each Strategy is designed to deliver a different return and drawdown profile.
 See Performance Summary for a comparison of the different risk profiles.

 Some of our clients have a portion some of their investment money with another RIA firm.
 If you already have an existing relationship with another financial advisor that you are happy with, but you like our past results, you may consider using our firm for part of your portfolio.
 Diversification of money managers is a good strategy if both are performing well.